I feel taller! 🔆 My shoulders feel looser! 🔆. My knee stopped hurting!

 Most students initially seek help for physical issues, including improved posture or to rebalance muscular tension in their backs, necks, shoulders, or elsewhere.
 Performers, such as actors, musicians, athletes, and professional speakers also study to improve their craft or to relieve performance anxiety.
 Whatever the initial reason for lessons, students often discover benefits that reach beyond their original expectations.
 Because of the mind-body connection, physical changes simultaneously create change on other levels--mental, emotional, social, and spiritual.

-The quality of your attention is equal to the quality of your life.--Lilly Sutton
+The quality of your attention is equal to the quality of your life.

-Mindfulness means choosing how you use your attention.
-It’s a practice for being present without judging, and without getting lost in your thoughts.
+Mindfulness is a practice for being present without judging, and without getting lost in your thoughts.
 It’s not about pushing your thoughts away or taking a break from reality—It’s about developing a different relationship to your thoughts and perceptions.

 The mindfulness that I teach expands your field of attention so that you are simultaneously present for others, the world around you, and for yourself.
-It’s an attention that's purposeful and focused, yet also wide and inclusive.
+It’s an attention that can be purposeful and focused, yet also wide and expansive.
 For example, in a conversation, you can notice your own thoughts and still attend to the person you're with.
-You can complete your work while you also let your breathing be easy.
+You can complete your work while you also breathe freely and easily.

 Practicing mindfulness in silence with your eyes closed can be valuable, but this practice teaches mindfulness in everyday life—while working at your computer, talking with a friend, or going on a walk.